ITDiscovery/IMASI8080viaESP32/README.md

 | Built In LED| |21|

 Note: As the only input line, SWData must be level converted.
 The low output levels (3.3V) of the remaining signals will "respected" by the TTL inputs.
+Note: Using 10-13 for the SPI will require a change to the pins_arduino.h for the Waveshare board, found at: /Users/...../Library/Arduino15/packages/esp32/hardware/esp32/3.0.7/variants/waveshare_esp32_s3_zero

 http://retrocmp.com/projects/blinkenbone/172-blinkenbone-high-level-interface-api-to-panels